 EVALUATION OF INDIVIDUAL TRIPS PERFORMANCE STANDARDS FOR INDIVIDUAL TRIPS

 Individual peak hour, midday, night and Acceptable number of Total Passengers carried per revenue vehicle hour for

 weekend trips will be evaluated using the individual trips:

 number of passengers they carry each hour as Min Max

 the service standard for the time period Trunk Routes

 during which they operate.
 Generally, Pierce Peak 20.0 50.0

 Transit will evaluate trips operated during a Midday 15.0 40.0

 time period as a group.
 When a series of Night 10.0 40.0

 trips does not meet the maximum or Weekends 15.0 40.0

 minimum limits they will be considered for Urban Routes

 augmentation, elimination or modification, as Peak 15.0 50.0

 appropriate.
 Midday 10.0 40.0

-appropriate.
 Night 10.0 40.0

 Weekends 10.0 40.0

 Suburban Routes

 Peak 10.0 30.0

 Midday 10.0 20.0

 Night 10.0 20.0

 Weekends 10.0 20.0

 Center Connector Express Routes

 Peak 20.0 50.0

 Midday 15.0 40.0

 Night 10.0 40.0

-Weekends $10.0 \ 40.0$
+Weekends 10.0 40.0

 Express Services

--

-e
+Peak 20.0 50.0

+Midday 15.0 40.0

+Night 10.0 40.0

 Weekends 10.0 40.0

 VEHICLE ASSIGNMENTS VEHICLE SIZES

-Appropriately sized vehicles will be assigned Pierce transit will operate three different vehicle types.
-Generally, the
+Appropriately sized vehicles will be assigned

 to each work assignment. smallest vehicle capable of carrying the expected load will be dispatched on

-to each work assignment. each piece of work.
+each piece of work.

-1

-Vehicle TypeCapacityMaximum Desirable LoadVans<18
+Vehicle Type Capacity Maximum Desirable Load

+Vans <18 20

 Mid-size Coaches 20-30 40

-OVERCROWDING Full-size Coaches 35-45 65
+OVERCROWERIC Full-size Coaches 35-45 65

 OVERCROWDING ROUTE LOADING STANDARDS

 Overcrowding conditions should be The maximum loadings for individual trips, as a percentage of available seat

 minimized. capacity on fixed route service

-$\frac{\text{Local}}{1500} = \frac{\text{Express}}{10000}$
+Local Express

 Peak Hour 150% 100%

 Peak Period 100% 100%

 Off-Peak 100% 100%

 SHUTTLE Service Standards PROGRAM ELIGIBILITY Pierce Transit has adopted a separate set of program eligibility standards, which are available upon request.
 SERVICE DELIVERY STANDARDS SHUTTLE services should meet or exceed the requirements of the Americans with Disabilities Act.
 Vanpool Service Standards SERVICE DESIGN MEETING CUSTOMER DEMAND The vanpool program is an integral part of Pierce Transit will work to meet the demand for vanpool vehicles without Pierce Transit's mix of transportation maintaining a fleet in excess of actual need.
 Our goal is to have vehicles services.
 Vanpools offer a distinct available when a new group is ready to form. alternative to auto travel and are especially suited to longer distance commute trips to COST RECOVERY major worksites.
 The vanpool program will recover one hundred percent of its operating costs from passenger fares.
-Operating costs include: • Fuel Ongoing preventative maintenance • Insurance Direct program administration Operating costs do not include any portion of the vehicle purchase price or GEDVICE OPERATIONS other capital costs associated with the vanpool program SERVICE OPERATIONS PROGRAM SAFETY A comprehensive set of service policies has Pierce Transit will adopt rules that are designed to ensure the safe operation of vanpool vehicles. been established for the vanpool program.
-This summarizes vanpool operating policies Every vanpool must have at least on assigned driver.
-Vanpool drivers that are detailed in those internal policies. • Every varpoor must have at least on assigned driver.
-Varpoor drivers will undergo mandatory training that provides grounding in the safe that are detailed in those internal policies. operation of Pierce Transit vehicles.
+Operating costs include: • Fuel Ongoing preventative maintenance • Insurance Direct program administration Operating costs do not include any portion of the vehicle purchase price or other capital costs associated with the vanpool program SERVICE OPERATIONS PROGRAM SAFETY A comprehensive set of service policies has Pierce Transit will adopt rules that are designed to ensure the safe operation been established for the vanpool program. of vanpool vehicles.
+This summarizes vanpool operating policies that are detailed in those internal policies.
+Every vanpool must have at least on assigned driver.
+Vanpool drivers will undergo mandatory training that provides grounding in the safe operation of Pierce Transit vehicles.
 Pierce Transit will enforce operating rules and procedures that prohibit the operation of vehicles in unsafe locations and ways.
 VANPOOL MARKETS Generally, vanpools are not suited for commute trips of less than fifteen miles or for groups composed of less than seven people.
 FINANCIAL CONTROL Pierce Transit will establish procedures that ensure vanpool groups properly account for, and promptly forward, program revenues.